 If it’s time for your organization to get a better understanding of how to improve the new hire onboarding process, connect with us to learn more about how Work Institute can help.

 Conducting Onboarding Studies

-Create long-lasting positive employee experiences from an employee's first day on the job.
-Employees who have a great experience in the fist 90 days of employment are ten times more likely to stay for a long time than those with a poor experience.
+Create long-lasting positive employee experiences from an employee's first day on the job through the insights revealed in Onboarding Studies.
+Employees who have a great experience in the first 90 days of employment are ten times more likely to stay for a long time than those with a poor experience.
 Organizations that prepare ahead of time for new employees recognize the value in an organized, well thought-out onboarding process.